We caught up with the man behind our backcountry ski-touring experience in the Norwegian fjords, Stranda.

 I went over for my first winter season here and just fell totally in love with the place.

-The first 4 years I worked in kayaking and rafting in Sweden during the summers and ski patrol work here in Stranda in Norway.
+The first 4 years I worked in rafting and kayaking in Sweden during the summers and ski patrol work here in Stranda in Norway.
 After 4 years, I fell in love in Hedda, mother to my daughter Wilma.

 My goal with the ski patrol business in Norway has always been to be able to start my company here and to focus on our clients and deliver something that our competitors would have a very hard time matching.